msolorio/workout_app/README.md

 - Nearly instantaneous performance for data reads.
 - Decreased load on the server based on app use.

+Apollo GraphQL offers its own robust caching features.
+I chose to use Redux to practice coordinating two data stores and allow for optimistic updates in the future.

 #### [Expand Image - Right click to open in new tab](https://raw.githubusercontent.com/msolorio/workout_app/main/readme-assets/client-data-strategy.png)

 ![Workout app Architecture](./readme-assets/client-data-strategy.png)